This service is part of the personal tax account, and you can use it to check:

 - an estimate of how much tax you’ll pay

 If HMRC needs to contact you about anything confidential they’ll reply by phone or post.

 You can use Twitter to get general help from HMRC.
-We can’t discuss specific cases or an individual’s tax affairs, so please don’t give any personal details.
+We cannot discuss specific cases or an individual’s tax affairs, so please do not give any personal details.